ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-github.md

 - "Understand the benefits of using a version control system such as `git`."
 - "Understand the basics of `git` and its usage in RStudio."
 keypoints:
-- "`git` allows you to version control files and go back in time if needed."
+- "`git` and Github allow you to version control files and go back in time if needed."
 - "In a version control system, file names do not reflect their versions."
-- ""
+- "An RStudio project folder can be fully version controlled and synchronized online with Github."
+- "Working locally in RStudio with a synchronised online folder will make your work more stable and understandable for you and others."
 ---

 # Introduction